Simon-Brandt/ShellArgparser/README.md

 - ***Type:*** *filepath* (Filepath)
 - ***Allowed values:*** Any legit filepath or the empty string `""`
 - ***Default value:*** `""`
-- ***Description:*** The path to a simplified YAML file holding the translation of auto-generated parts in the help and usage messages.
+- ***Description:*** The path to a simplified YAML file holding the translation of auto-generated parts in the help, usage, error, and warning messages.
 This file can be used by multiple scripts.
 As a YAML file, it contains the translation in a key&ndash;value layout, separated by colons and using significant indentation.
 Each group key must specify the language identifier used for the [`ARGPARSER_LANGUAGE`](#argparser_language).
 As many languages as desired can be given, which allows the localization for multiple languages with just one `ARGPARSER_TRANSLATION_FILE`.
 The rows can be in any order.

 ### `ARGPARSER_UNSET_ARGS`